 There are more than 800 auto accidents on an average day in Florida, according to the Florida Department of Highway Safety and Motor Vehicles.
 Many of these are caused by people who are texting, speeding, or engaging in other unreasonable behavior.
 If you have been hurt by a negligent driver, you may have a right to seek compensation for your emotional, financial, and physical harm.
-The injury lawyers at Cecere Santana, PA have significant experience litigating auto accident cases in the Fort Lauderdale area and can help you protect your rights.
+The Fort Lauderdale car accident lawyers and injury attorneys at Cecere Santana, PA have significant experience litigating auto accident cases in the Broward County area and can help you protect your rights.

 Hold a Negligent Driver Accountable for Your Injuries